RushikeshKothawade07/Predictive-Maintenance-using-ML/README.md

 The dataset consists of 10 000 data points stored as rows with 14 features in columns

-UID: unique identifier ranging from 1 to 10000
+UID: unique identifier ranging from 1 to 10000 <br>
 productID: consisting of a letter L, M, or H for low (50% of all products), medium (30%), and high (20%) as product quality variants and a variant-specific serial number air temperature [K]: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K process temperature [K]: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.